RaunakRahi/RaunakRahi/README.md

 - 👋 Hi, I’m @RaunakRahi
-- 👀 I’m interested in Machine learning and Cloud Computing
+- 👀 I’m interested in Machine learning and Coding.
-- 🌱 I’m currently learning Python with dsa
+- 🌱 I’m currently learning Python with dsa.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me via my Email id- raunakkumarcse@gmail.com